Succinct certificates for solutions to binary quadratic Diophantine equations: Outline of the Proof

-In Section~8 we complete the proof by showing that the formulae of Lemma~\ref{le63} can be used to check that the entries of $W$ satisfy a {\em given side congruence condition}, and to evaluate $W$ using floating-point computations to enough accuracy to verify a {\em sign condition on the solutions}.
+In Section~8 we complete the proof of Theorems~\ref{th11}, and then deduce Theorem~\ref{th12} and Theorem~\ref{th13} from it.
+This is done by showing that the formulae of Lemma~\ref{le63} can be used to check that the entries of $W$ satisfy a {\em given side congruence condition}, and to evaluate $W$ using floating-point computations to enough accuracy to verify a {\em sign condition on the solutions}.
 This is of interest if one wishes to recognize positive solutions, as are studied in Hilbert's 10-th problem.
 It requires significant extra work to establish these extra side condition properties.
 In general it is difficult to rigorously prove results that the number of significant digits present after a sequence of floating-point operations, because there is the possibility of losing all significant figures when adding two nearly equal floating-point number of opposite signs.
-We are able to show this potential cancellation effect cannot occur here, using a priori information about the magnitudes of the quantities being computed at all intermediate steps of the computation.
+We are able to show this potential cancellation effect cannot occur here, using a priori information about the magnitudes of the quantities being computed at all intermediate steps of the computation.\\

 Appendix~A gives bounds on the period lengths (mod $M$) of solutions to certain second-order linear recurrences.
 Appendix~B gives needed results on floating point computation, concerning bounds on the loss of accuracy in floating-point operations.